When was my annual escrow statement mailed?

 Will my escrow payment amount remain the same if I pay my shortage in full?

 If your property taxes and/or insurance premium increased during the past year, your escrow payment amount will likely increase.

 Can my escrow balance be refunded?

 Delta Community Credit Union performs an escrow analysis annually.
 You will be notified of any overage at that time.
-If your loan is current, overages in excess of $50.00 will be refunded to your savings account.
-If your surplus is less than $50.00, your monthly payment will be adjusted.
+If your loan is current, overages in excess of $50.00 will be refunded to your Delta Community Credit Union Savings account.
+If your surplus is less than $50.00, the funds will remain in your escrow account and your monthly payment will be adjusted.